Reference Architecture: Citrix Virtual Apps and Desktops Standard for Azure

 Learn more about the FSLogix Profile container solution, at this link.

-The Citrix Managed Desktops Monitor dashboard gives the details of desktop usage, sessions, and machines in the deployment.
+The CVAD Standard Monitor dashboard gives the details of desktop usage, sessions, and machines in the deployment.
 The administrators can also control sessions, power-managed machines, end-user running applications, and end-user running processes.

-Real-time data from the CMD services running in the background
+Real-time data from the CVAD Standard services running in the background

 Historical data stored in the Monitor database to access the usage report